College Cricket Competition

 Hewens College offers a curriculum which is carefully tailored and personalised to meet individual needs.
 We use a wide range of teaching approaches to encourage the engagement, enjoyment and interest which are essential to good learning.
 To ensure all students have equal opportunities to learn, our Teaching and Learning Associates provide expert help for students who benefit from additional support.

-In Key Stage 3, students benefit from bespoke facilities with Year 7 following National Curriculum subjects, including English, Mathematics, Science, Design and Information Technology, Humanities, French, Performing, Visual and Media Arts, and Physical Education and Sport.
+During Key Stage 3, all students follow the National Curriculum, which includes English, Mathematics, Science, Information and Communications Technology, Religious Education, History, Geography, French, Art and Design, Drama, Music, Design Technology, Food Technology, Physical Education (PE) and Personal, Social, Health and Citizenship Education (PSHCE).
 Literacy and numeracy skills are key to success and to develop these skills, students have lessons in English and Mathematics every day.

 At Key Stage 4, students study English, English Literature, Mathematics, Science, Information and Communications Technology and take part in Physical Education.
 There are a variety of options available and all students continue to follow a course in Religious Education, Citizenship and History.
 In addition, students are offered a range of vocational options, designed to be as open and flexible as possible to enable students to make choices to suit their aptitudes and interests, providing a solid base for further education and career prospects.